pixijs/pixijs.com/src/data/pixi.js.md

 	 */
 	setSize(value: number | Optional<Size, "height">, height?: number): void;
 }
+/**
+ * The channel to use for masking.
+ * - `'red'` - Uses the red channel of the mask texture (default).
+Suitable for grayscale mask textures.
+ * - `'alpha'` - Uses the alpha channel of the mask texture.
+Suitable for sprites with transparency.
+ */
+export type MaskChannel = "red" | "alpha";
 type MaskMode = "pushMaskBegin" | "pushMaskEnd" | "popMaskBegin" | "popMaskEnd";
 declare class AlphaMaskEffect extends FilterEffect implements PoolItem {
 	constructor();